ngryan3/liftovers/d3/README.md

 ## Instructions
- * All users must register for the application by clicking the "Sign Up" button.
-After a user signed up, and an admin or superadmin has approved the user as a valid user (i.e. volunteer, admin, superadmin of lifTOvers), they will be able to login to the application.
+ * All users must register for the application by clicking the "Sign Up" button which redirects to the signup page.
+After a user has signed up, and an admin or superadmin has approved the user as a valid user (i.e. volunteer, admin, superadmin of lifTOvers), they will be able to login to the application.
+ * Users that have signed up can log in by clicking the "Login" button which redirects to the login page.
+If they have forgotten their password, they can click "Forgot Password" to reset their password.
+An email will be sent with further instructions.
  * Volunteers will be able to see their dashboard with the lifts they have completed and the lifts they are currently volunteering for.
  * Volunteers will be able to see their profile and they can edit it by clicking on the "Edit" button.
  * Admins and Superadmins will be able to see their dashboard with posted and ongoing lifts as well as lifts with issues and users that need to be approved.